The CIO Polish Saturday School in Brighton & Hove Safeguarding and Child Protection Policy

-The Parents Association of Polish Saturday School in Brighton & Hove aims to promote an environment in which children and young people are safe and one in which any suspicion of abuse, in any form, is promptly and appropriately responded to.
+The CIO Polish Saturday School in Brighton & Hove aims to promote an environment in which children and young people are safe and one in which any suspicion of abuse, in any form, is promptly and appropriately responded to.
 To this end we recognise that we have a duty to ensure that the Committee and all members and volunteers are fully aware of their responsibilities and roles in connection with Child Protection.

-- Provide a welcoming, secure and comfortable environment for the children and
+- Provide a welcoming, secure and comfortable environment for the children and young people;

-- Keep them safe from harm while in the care .of its staff or volunteers;
+- Keep them safe from harm while in the care of its staff or volunteers;

 - Comply with relevant statutory requirements and relevant legislation, in particular The Children Act 1989 and The Protection of Children Act 1999, and also that they apply equally to all children and young people, irrespective of gender, ethnicity, disability, sexuality or religion.;